How to Create a Coffee Shop Business Plan

-Social media: Daily specials will be announced on Facebook and Twitter
+- Daily specials announced on Facebook, Instagram, and Twitter

-Statistics demonstrate that loyalty cards are highly effective — Java Jake's will use a custom-designed rewards card to promote repeat business.
+Statistics demonstrate that loyalty cards are highly effective, and Java Jake's will use a custom-designed rewards card to promote repeat business.

 Section 5: Ownership and Management Plan

 Java Jake's Coffee House is a private corporation registered in the state of Texas.
-The business is currently 100 percent owned by Jack Valdez and Juanita Sanchez:
+The business is 100% owned by Jack Valdez and Juanita Sanchez:

-Owners Jack and Juanita will co-manage the business (at least one will be present at all times during opening hours).
-Both owners have previous food service management experience and are trained experienced baristas.
+Owners Jack and Juanita will co-manage the business, and at least one will be present at all times during open hours.
+Both owners have previous food service management experience and are trained and experienced baristas.